 Color Scheme and Decor

 Again with the element of surprise.
-You don’t want your guests to walk into your reception and know all of your wedding details beforehand – a little anticipation is much more fun.
-There’s no reason you need to tell them every detail about your décor in advance, and if they press you for answers, just say “We want you to be surprised!”
+You don’t want your guests to walk into your reception and know all of your small wedding details beforehand – a little anticipation is much more fun.
+There’s no reason you need to tell them every detail about your décor and flowers in advance, and if they press you for answers, just say “We want you to be surprised!”

 First Dance Song